RustaceansKenya/driver-development-book/driver_book/src/bare_metal/probing/udev.md

 ```

 The above output depicts that...
-- There are at least three USB controllers denoted by the term BUS [1 - 3].
+- There are at least three USB controllers that have been attached to the BUS.
+This phenomenon has been denoted by the term BUS [1 - 3] in the above output.
 Note that a USB-port is not synonymous to USB-controller.
+A usb controller acts as an interface between the BUS and the USB-hub.
+The USB-hub contains multiple usb-ports.
+The usb-ports can be either virtual or physical.
-- The `Ltd USB Optical Mouse` has a device ID of `4d22`
+- The `Primax Electronics, Ltd USB Optical Mouse` has a device ID of `4d22`
-- The `Ltd USB Optical Mouse` has a Vendor ID of `0461`
+- The `Primax Electronics, Ltd USB Optical Mouse` has a Vendor ID of `0461`
-- The `Ltd USB Optical Mouse` has been attached USB-port 005 of the second USB-controller
+- The `Primax Electronics, Ltd USB Optical Mouse` has been attached USB-port 005 that has association with the second USB-controller
-- The file that abstracts `Ltd USB Optical Mouse` is `/dev/bus/usb/002/005`.
+- The file that abstracts `Primax Electronics, Ltd USB Optical Mouse` is `/dev/bus/usb/002/005`.

 ## Udev's Real-time monitoring of device-events
 With the udevadm monitor command, you can tap into udev in real time and see what it sees when you plug in different devices.
 Become root and try it.